Brynteg School: Facilities

 The school is located on Ewenny Road (B4265) close to the roundabout with the A48, opposite the Heronsbridge School which shares some architectural qualities with the Upper School.
-Brynteg has two rugby pitches, a cricket field, a gravel hockey pitch, tennis courts and a large indoor sports hall.
+Brynteg has two rugby pitches, a cricket field, an all-weather sports pitch, tennis courts and a large indoor sports hall.
 In recent years, the school saw the construction of a new 13-room maths block, a ten-room science block (opened in 2000) and a 12-room foreign language block (opened 2002), all built between Lower and Upper School.

 Between 2003 and 2009 a further eight classrooms were built: a four-room art block a four-room English block.

 Recent Estyn reports have criticised the school for a reliance on temporary classrooms (portacabins) with 17 in 2009, down from 23 in 2003.

 In September 2019 the school reorganised with the former lower school site becoming the languages, literacy and communication centre, while the former upper school site became the humanities centre.
 Mathematics and sciences remain taught in their own buildings.

 The former modern languages block was converted into the pupil well-being and reception centre which houses the main school reception, the headteacher, the pupil support team, the school nurse, careers advisor and the school counsellor.

+On February 8 2024, Brynteg School opened its all-weather sports pitch.